 Our 2nd post of the Red Rim Butterfly.
-Sure it’s a bit far away, after it was on that bait log in the National Butterfly Center, in Mission, Texas.
+Sure it’s a bit far away, after it was on that bait log in the National Butterfly Center, in Mission, Texas near the border wall.
 When it flew from the bait log, it flew into that small tree.
 The excitement we felt was spontaneous.
 This butterfly is cited in A Swift Guide to Butterflies of North America (Glassberg, 2017) as “R” for Rare!

 So, I moved robotically to the edge of the trail, and leaned over, just inches from the trench that dropped a few feet, and shot photograph after photograph.